Trust Center

 SECURITY

 Data protection relies on a strong encryption model.
-Even as your solution provider, LastPass has zero knowledge of your unencrypted Master Password, and hackers don't either.
+Even as your solution provider, LastPass has zero knowledge of your encrypted vault data, and hackers don't either.

 Make your data useless to hackers